RayParkerBassPlayer/slippage/WARP.md

 - Unassigned members have price of 0.0
 - Adds a 'price' column to CSV output

-**Upgrade Status (`--upgrade-status`)**: When enabled, members who keep their current slip (SAME status) are upgraded to PERMANENT status:
+**Automatic Status Upgrade**: Members who keep their current slip are automatically upgraded to PERMANENT status:
 - Upgrade happens in final pass after all assignments are complete
-- Only affects members with SAME status (not NEW, not already PERMANENT)
 - Upgraded members have `upgraded=true` in CSV output
-- Already-permanent members remain `upgraded=false`
+- Already-permanent members have `upgraded=false` (they weren't upgraded, already were permanent)
-- Adds an 'upgraded' column to CSV output
+- The 'upgraded' column is always present in CSV output

 ## Code Style Conventions